-Improved drinking water sources include protected springs, public standpipes, water piped into dwellings/yards, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
+The EICV3 results show that only 42.3% of Nyagatare district households use an improved drinking water source.
+Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).

-Considering the above definition, the survey results shows that 72.3% households in Gatsibo district use an improved drinking water source.

-Figure 4.1 shows that 33.8% of households use a protected spring, followed by a public standpipe (32.8%).
-However, 27.7% of households in this district still use an unimproved drinking water source.

-Gatsibo district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
-It lags behind the national target by about 13 percentage points.
+Figure 4.1 shows that the majority of households use surface water (rivers or lakes) with 41%, followed by other improved sources (19%) and then public standpipes (18%).
+It is important to note that 58% of households in Nyagatare district still use unimproved drinking water.
+Nyagatare district has not yet achieved the EDPRS national target for the water and sanitation sector, which aims to increase access to drinking water to 85% by 2012.

+Country-wide, Nyagatare has the lowest percentage of households using improved water sources.

-Figure 4.1 Main source of drinking water (percentage of households) in Gatsibo
+Figure 4.1 Main source of drinking water (percentage of households) in Nyagatare

 Source: EICV3.
-Improved sources presented in blue, unimproved in red.
+Improved sources presented in blue, unimproved in red. $\label{eq:control} % \begin{center} \be$

-The map presented in Figure 4.2 below shows that Gatsibo district is among the category of districts in the country that have between 70 and 80% of households using an improved drinking water source.
+Figure 4.2 below shows that Nyagatare district is among the three districts, alongside Rutsiro and Ruhango, which have between 42% and 60% of households using an improved drinking water source.